Seahawks beef up defensive line in draft and offseason but still have work to do there

 And in regards to Ford, specifically: “Hopefully we can keep talking.
 We’d love to have him back.
 We need him to come back.”

+The issue, of course, is whether they have the cap space to bring any of those guys back.
+If they weren’t strapped for such space, they wouldn’t have had to make cuts.
+The hope now is that one or two (or another veteran) will come back at a lower price.

-So Saturday, after the draft was completed, it seemed appropriate to ask Carroll what he thought of the defensive-line room at this point, and whether there was still work to do.
+Saturday, after the draft was completed, it seemed appropriate to ask Carroll what he thought of the defensive-line room at this point, and whether there was still work to do.

 “Today was really important for us, and of course the free-agency moves that we made here to get J-Reed back and to get Dre in.
 Now those were hugely pointed and directed at trying to adjust a room and make it a little more competitive and hopefully more productive,” Carroll said.
 “Today, to hit the nose tackle with Cam was really big deal.
 We really needed a spot right there.
 We’re not done.
 We got work to do and we’ll continue to work at it.
 We never stopped, you know, but we got our eyes on some guys were talking to some people and things like that.”